rsaavedraf/fxp/README.md

 lg2(), pow2() implemented using the [BKM algorithm](https://en.wikipedia.org/wiki/BKM_algorithm)

-Additional logarithm and power functions (ln, lg10, exp, pow10, sqrt, and powxy,) all implemented through lg2 and pow2.
+Additional logarithm and power functions (ln, lg10, exp, pow10, and powxy,) all implemented through lg2 and pow2.

+Trigonometric functions sin() and cos() implemented using the [CORDIC algorithm](https://en.wikipedia.org/wiki/CORDIC)

+Square root now also implemented using CORDIC (more than twice as fast compared to implementation combining lg2 and pow2.)

 Behind the scenes, these functions work with longs or emulated longs, so as to avoid calculation inaccuracies that would inevitably appear if working just with the chosen number of frac bits, or just with int-size precision.
-Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet also ultimate precision if desired.
-All tests, including those for the power functions, should ideally run with no inaccuracy warnings, or as few as possible, regardless of frac bits in use.
+Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet also configurable and even ultimate precision if desired.
+All tests should ideally run with no inaccuracy warnings, or as few as possible, regardless of frac bits in use.

-Trigonometric functions sin() and cos() implemented using the [CORDIC algorithm](https://en.wikipedia.org/wiki/CORDIC)

 Later:
 - Finish trigonometric functions
+- Include an inverse square root function (1/sqrt(x))
 - Saturated mode
 - Rewrite in Rust maybe?